 I’m happy to report that the digital assistant integration on these buds is also more functional than the Elite 75t.
 I didn’t get a chance to test Alexa, but Siri and Google Play registered and responded to my voice commands quickly.
 You shouldn’t have any issues mouthing off orders to Apple or Google’s AI bots.

-Jabra Elite Active 75t: Sound+ and special features
+Jabra Elite Active 75t: Active and passive noise cancellation

 Jabra Elite Active 75t: Audio quality